Three lessons that will make you rethink innovation at startups

 - It is not rocket science, it is within reach.
 It doesn’t have to be your idea or your insight.
-Build up on prior work.
+Build upon prior work.
 Build bridges.
 Connect disconnected domains.
 Give credit where credit is due.

 - Don’t try and shoot the elephant.
 Focus on small marginal improvements that stack up over time.

-- Customer are only willing to pay for innovation when you deliver credible value and impact.
+- Customers are only willing to pay for innovation when you deliver credible value and impact.
 If they are not buying you are not doing a good job of demonstrating value.
 It is not about what you have done.
 It is about what they get out of it.

 - Reduce the cost of trial.
 Remove the risk of customers looking stupid in front of their peers if or when you disappoint them.